A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Introduction

 To understand why closing under substitutions results in an intuitionistic modal logic, firstly consider the setting of a \textbf{classical modal logic}.
 In a classical setting, the law of excluded middle holds, hence we expect that $\diam{\tau}\ttt \vee \neg\diam{\tau}\ttt$ is a tautology.
 That is, any process can either perform a $\tau$-transition or it cannot perform a $\tau$-transition.

 In contrast, now consider the setting of an \textbf{intuitionistic modal logic}.
-In the intuitionistic setting we close under all substitutions, so $P \vDash \neg\diam{\tau}\ttt$ now reads, \textbf{under any substitution} $\sigma$, process $P\sigma$ cannot perform a $\tau$-transition.
+In the intuitionistic setting we close under all substitutions, so $P \vDash \neg\diam{\tau}\ttt$ now reads, \textit{under any substitution} $\sigma$, process $P\sigma$ cannot perform a $\tau$-transition.
 Under this interpretation we have the following.

-To see why the above is not satisfiable, observe that, by applying substitution $\sub{a}{c}$ to the above process, we reach process $\co{c}b \cpar c(x)$, which is a $\pi$-calculus process for which a communication is enabled on channel $c$.
+To see why the above is not satisfiable, observe that, by applying substitution $\sub{a}{c}$ to the above process, we reach process $\co{c}b \cpar c(x)$, which is a $\pi$-calculus process for which a communication is enabled on the channel represented by variable $c$.
 Since we have demonstrated there is a substitution under which a $\tau$-transition can be performed, process $\co{a}b \cpar c(x)$ cannot satisfy formula $\neg\diam{\tau}\ttt$ in the intuitionistic setting.

 As in the classical case, in the intuitionistic case we have the following, since there is a substitution under which no communication can be performed (the identity substitution).

 Putting the above together, we have the following in our intuitionistic modal logic, since we have just shown that neither branch of the disjunction is satisfiable.